irritant/serialist-grammar/README.markdown

 Serialist-Grammar includes a pre-compiled parser as a CommonJS module:

-1. Require the parser:
+1. Require the parser and process input according to the syntax defined below

 		var SerialistGrammar = require('serialist-grammar');

-2. Use the parser to process input according to the syntax defined below
+		var output = SerialistGrammar.parse('flat pc(0 3 1 8 7) @r');

-3. Map the parser output to your target application
+2. Map the parser output to your target application

 If you need the parser in a different module format, you can compile it with PEG.js: